desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 * [Stream Army Repo](https://github.com/nemesis668/repository.streamarmy/blob/master/zips/repository.StreamArmy/)

 ### Installation
-Then you can install them by running Kodi and clicking the gear → `Settings` → `Add-ons` → Enable `"Unknown sources"` → `Back` → `Add-ons` → `Install from zip file` → Choose zip file location.
+Then you can install them by running Kodi and clicking the gear → `Settings` → `Add-ons` → Enable `"Unknown sources"` → `Back` → `Add-ons` → `Install from zip file` → choose zip file location.

 After that, `Install from repository` → Choose repository and install the video add-ons you like.

-Then you can open the add-ons by hovering over Add-ons.
+Then you can open the add-ons by hovering over `Add-ons`.

 ### Resolve an Audio Issue
 There is a problem with muted sound after pausing and this is a workaround to resolve this issue.

-You should also install an add-on "Services - Unpause Jumpack".
+You should also install an add-on `Services - Unpause Jumpack`.
 To install it, search for its name.

-Then configure it so that "Jump back onpause" section has the following values:
+Then configure it so that `Jump back onpause` section has the following values:

-* Jump seconds — 1
+* `Jump seconds` — `1`
-* Minimum pause before jumpback — 0
+* `Minimum pause before jumpback` — `0`

 ### Cache Settings
 You should also create a file `%APPDATA%\kodi\userdata\advancedsettings.xml` with the following content: